NiallScott/MyBusEdinburgh/README.md

 My Bus Edinburgh is an application for the Android platform of mobile devices.
 It allows users to check the next departures of bus services at most bus stops served by Lothian Buses and Edinburgh Trams.
-Users can save and maintain a list of favourite stops, view bus stops on a Google Maps view and the user may change a number of preferences.
+Users can save and maintain a list of favourite stops, view bus stops on a Google Maps view, set alerts and show the nearest stops to their location.

 As this is the source code hosting service for this project, these pages most likely wont interest you unless you're a developer.
 To find out more about the application, please visit